hmrc/income-tax-mtd-changelog/README.md

 - `calculation.transitionProfit` fields can return only integers from 0 to 99999999999 (applies to tax years 2024-25 or later).

-#### Support for negative property income expenses
+#### Self Assessment Business Source Adjustable Summary

-The following change is now available for the following APIs in Sandbox and Production.
+The following change is now available in Sandbox and Production for v5.0.

-##### Changed
+##### Added

-Change fields within `expenses` objects to support negative values for the following endpoints:

-- Property Business v4.0
-  - Foreign Property Income & Expenses Period Summary endpoint
-- Self Assessment Business Source Adjustable Summary v5.0
+Support for negative property income expenses for endpoints;
 - UK Property Income & Expenses Period Summary endpoint
 - UK Property Accounting Adjustments endpoint

 #### Self Assessment Individual Details